2006 Stanley Cup Final

 The 2006 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 2005–06 season, and the culmination of the 2006 Stanley Cup playoffs.
 The first Stanley Cup Final since 2004 after a lockout canceled the entirety of the 2004–05 season, it was contested between the Eastern Conference champion Carolina Hurricanes and the Western Conference champion Edmonton Oilers.
+Carolina defeated Edmonton in seven games to win the franchise's first Stanley Cup and become the tenth post-1967 expansion team and third former WHA team to win the Cup.
+Carolina's 2006 win was also the team's second league championship (the club, then known as the New England Whalers won the WHA Championship in 1973).
+This was the first professional sports championship won by a team from North Carolina.

 It was Carolina's second appearance in the Finals, the other being in 2002, a loss to the Detroit Red Wings.
 It was Edmonton's seventh appearance in the Finals and their first since winning their fifth Stanley Cup in 1990.
 It was also the first (and to date only) Finals matchup between teams that entered the league in 1979.

-Carolina defeated Edmonton in seven games to win the franchise's first Stanley Cup and become the tenth post-1967 expansion team and third former WHA team to win the Cup.
-Carolina's 2006 win was also the team's second league championship (the club, then known as the New England Whalers won the WHA Championship in 1973).
-This was the first (and to date, only) professional sports championship won by a team from North Carolina.
+This was Carolina’s last Stanley Cup championship until 2026.